klarna/hybrid-android-example-app/README.md

 These are our Android-specific guides for the In-App SDK.
 We currently have guides to get you started, to integrate Klarna Payments and to perform a hybrid integration.

 [Hybrid Integration on Android](https://developers.klarna.com/documentation/in-app/android/steps-hybrid/)

+### Fullscreen Events
+Your app should handle specific events that you might receive from the SDK, which allow you to move your web view to a fullscreen presentation in the way that is most suitable for your app.
+The solution demonstrated in the demo app is just one of the many available solutions that you can use.
+[Read More About Fullscreen Transitions](https://developers.klarna.com/documentation/in-app/overview/fullscreen-events-hybrid/)

 ### Screenshots